open-horizon/SDO-support/keys/README.md

    ```
    **You will need to know the owner-keystore.p12 password in order to export a certificate.**

-2. Once you have the certificate, you can find out the type of encryption or "Signature Algorithm" used by running the following command:
+2. Once you have the certificate, you can find out the type of key by looking at the ```Subject Public Key Info: Public Key Algorithm``` that can be found by running the following command:
    ```bash
    openssl x509 -in <owner-certificate.crt> -text
    ```

-## Creating Your Own Owner Key Pair
+### Creating Your Own Owner Key Pair

 The Intel documentation for doing this can be found in [secure-device-onboard/docs](https://github.com/secure-device-onboard/docs/blob/master/docs/iot-platform-sdk/running-the-demo.md) repository